I have at my fingertips a license to fix all that ails the

 Modest is hottest

-Modest is not hottest; hot is hottest and women should not try to be hot
+Modest is not hottest; hot is hottest and women should not

 Don’t blame women for men’s reactions to women’s bodies